maestrx/nagrestconf-python/README.md

   return None

 nrc=nagrestconf('https://user:pass@nagrestconf.my.org/rest')

-\# list all hosts

 res,naghosts=nrc.showhosts()
 if not res:
-  logging.exception('Failed to get list of hosts from nagrestconf with error: %s',naghosts)
+  logging.exception('Failed to get list of hosts from nagrestconf with error: %s',naghosts) for naghid,nagh in enumerate(naghosts): print objSeek(nagh, 'name'), objSeek(nagh, 'ipaddress')

-\# look for teh host in the nagrestconf dump

-for naghid,nagh in enumerate(naghosts):
-  # in case the host exists in nagrestconf
-  print objSeek(nagh, 'name'), objSeek(nagh, 'ipaddress')